jelly/readlater/README.md

 ## epub output

-Epub generation support is availabe using `pandoc`.
+Epub generation support is availabe but requires `pandoc` to be installed.

 ## Newsboat bookmark